hindu-comm/mail_stream_indology/2018/03/A_Rasa_Reader_paperb/08__Dominik_Wujastyk.md

 Please feel free to pass this along.

-​Olivelle's *Dharma Reader*​
+Olivelle's *Dharma Reader*
-​ will be coming out in paperback soon, and will have a similar discount offer, I believe.
+ will be coming out in paperback soon, and will have a similar discount offer, I believe.

 Dominik